 September - February each year Volunteer hosts are needed at Corner Creek, Waiohine Gorge, Putangirua Pinnacles, and Kiriwhakapapa campsites.

 We are seeking skilled volunteers that have a high level of fitness and a keen interest in birds, to assist the DOC Hihi ranger on daily sugar feeding rounds.
+Opportunities for the 2018/19 season are full.

 Ongoing/dates vary: Located in Te Whanganui-a-Tara/Wellington Harbour, Matiu/Somes Island Scientific and Historic Reserve is a tranquil retreat for wildlife and visitors.

 Between September and May you can get a group together and take a day-trip to volunteer on Kapiti Island.
+Opportunities for the 2018/19 season are full.

 This volunteer opportunity is now full for the 2017/18 season.